 Free Silver Sneakers classes are offered Monday through Saturday for eligible women over 65 at Curves in Austintown.
 The 30-minute classes are designed to improve strength, flexibility and overall health.
 For information, call 330-793-9802.

 Tabernacle E.P.
 Church, 2432 S. Raccoon Road, is the new ‘Relay Center’ for Operation Christmas Child in the Austintown area.

 Mulholland Hall, the church’s social hall, will be used to collect ‘Shoe Boxes.’
 Call Sandy at 330-565-8057 or Linda at 330-360-2307 for details.

 Put on a red scarf and run

-The Nick Dubos Red Scarf Invitational 2.2-mile fun run and 1.1-mile run/walk is scheduled Sunday at Roosevelt Park, 351 Tenney Ave. in Campbell.
+The Nick Dubos Red Scarf Invitational 2.2-mile fun run and 1.1-mile run/walk is scheduled for Dec.
+26 at Roosevelt Park, 351 Tenney Ave. in Campbell.

 The entry fee is 6 to 12 cookies or a handful of leftover Christmas cookies or fruitcake.
 Canned goods to be donated to the Mahoning Valley Food Bank will also be accepted.